 One option for stair carpeting is to cover only the tread (the part of the stair that you step on) with a runner and leave the riser (the back) of the stair uncovered.
 This creates a different overall effect than covering the whole stair and can be a good choice in more minimalistic or modern decors.

 For runners covering the treads only, I recommend a subtle pattern or no pattern at all, since the carpet pieces will be broken up.

 Rods are an optional accessory to stair runners.
 A metal rod is installed at the back of the stair, where the riser meets the tread – such as pictured above.
 The rod is not actually holding the runner in place.
 The runner is installed using staples, tackless, or whatever other means deemed appropriate by the installer.
 The rod is merely decorative and is completely optional.
 Rods usually have ornamental finials on the ends to accentuate the overall look.

 Despite the fact that the carpet runner is a small piece of carpet, it still requires a cushion or underpad.
 The best cushion for under a runner is very thin so that it doesn’t raise the height of the runner by much.
 It should also be dense, to adequately support the runner so that the carpet doesn’t flex too much when walked on.

-I recommend using a pad of one-quarter inch (1/4”) thickness under a stair runner.
-Rubber pad is a good option under a runner because it is firm and very dense.
+A pad of one-quarter inch (1/4”) thickness is ideal for under a stair runner.
+Rubber pads are a good option for under a runner because it is firm and very dense.

 The cushion should be slightly narrower than the runner, to allow the runner to sit tightly against the stair, and ensure the underpad is not visible from the side of an open staircase.